Thursday, March 19, 2026

 The Maestro at the Piano - April 11!

-Hailed for the breadth of his work on the podium and at the piano, Maestro Brett Mitchell has carved a unique path for himself in the world of contemporary American classical music.
-Sunriver Music Festival’s Artistic Director & Conductor Brett Mitchell will present an exclusive solo piano recital featuring his own arrangements for film in Sunriver on April 11, 3:00 pm.
+Steinway Artist Brett Mitchell has a devoted fanbase.
+The high standard he has set with artistic and professional achievements makes it most appropriate that Mitchell is formally designated on the Steinway Artist roster--a list of the most accomplished and discriminating artists in the world.
+Hailed for the breadth of his work on the podium and at the piano, Maestro Brett Mitchell has carved a unique path in the world of contemporary American classical music.
+Sunriver Music Festival’s Artistic Director & Conductor will present an exclusive solo piano recital featuring his own arrangements for film in Sunriver on April 11.
 Visit sunrivermusic.org for tickets to The Maestro at the Piano.
+Starting with complimentary wine tasting from Willamette Valley Vineyards for all ticketholders, VIP ticketholders are invited to an intimate post-concert reception offering light fare and unhurried conversation with the maestro.
+Tickets are $50-90 ($25 for ages 25 and under) and available now at sunrivermusic.org and at the door.

 ______________________________________